apache/couchdb-documentation/src/api/ddoc/views.rst

 .. note::
     View index rebuilds occur when one view from the same the view group (i.e. all the views defined within a single a design document) has been determined as needing a rebuild.
-For example, if if you have a design document with different views, and you update the database, all three view indexes within the design document will be updated.
+For example, if you have a design document with different views, and you update the database, all three view indexes within the design document will be updated.